devSchacht/essential-image-optimization/app/partials/book.md

 **More Lazy Loading Options**

-Clearly, lazysizes is not your only option.
+Lazysizes is not your only option.
 Here are more lazy loading libraries:

 *   [Lazy Load XT](http://ressio.github.io/lazy-load-xt/)
 *   [BLazy.js](https://github.com/dinbror/blazy) (or [Be]Lazy)